Silvio Dissegna: Life

-He developed bone cancer in 1978 just before he turned eleven when he began to suffer terrible and constant pain in his legs in the spring (this manifested around January).
+Dissegna developed bone cancer in 1978 just before he turned eleven when he began to suffer terrible and constant pain in his legs in the spring (this manifested around January).
 He made several doctor visits who prescribed certain medications to him.
 But the pain grew more intense over time which led to several tests being performed which resulted in the diagnosis on 13 May 1978 that Dissegna had bone cancer.
 But he did not despair at the diagnosis unlike his parents.
 He said to his distressed father: "Papa, have courage!
 Jesus will not abandon us".
 He said to his mother: "If I die it is not important.
 I will suffer to the end".
 On 4 June 1978 he asked his friends: "Tell Don Luigi to bring me Communion at home every day"; Luigi Delsanto did this for him.
 He dedicated his time to reciting rosaries and offering his sufferings for missionaries and the conversion of sinners as well as for the three popes who reigned in his life.
 He received his Confirmation in a wheelchair on 21 May 1978 from Father Piero Giacobbo.
 On the occasions when he was hospitalized he asked the chaplain to bring him frequent Communion.
 From 13 June 1978 to January 1979 (other hospitalizations from 24 July 21 August, 18 September 16 October, and 20 November) he had seven hospitalizations in Paris for treatment with his father remaining at his side on these trips.
 On one such trip the individual in the bed next to him was in pain and began cursing.
 This upset Dissegna who wept at the person's obscenities.

 Dissegna's father Ottavio sent a heartfelt letter to Pope Paul VI on 27 May 1978 asking for "a prayer and a blessing for Silvio".
 Paul VI responded on 2 June with a letter assuring Ottavio of his support while exhorting the Dissegna's "to trust in divine goodness".
-His last visit to a church was in mid-January 1979.
+Dissegna's last visit to a church was in mid-January 1979.

 Dissegna lost his sight on 10 June 1979 (following swelling; the left pupil deteriorated on 26 July) and then his hearing that 4 September (prior to his death) due to the cancer's aggressive growth within him; large sores opened across his body in May after his left leg broke due to the weakening bone.
-Dissegna died in his home with a smile on his face in the evening on 24 September 1979 in Poirino at 9:20 pm.
-He had received the Anointing of the Sick the morning of his death as well as the Viaticum; he was lucid when Father Vincenzo Pansa (the parish priest) was there that morning to administer both to the ailing child.
+Dissegna died in his home with a smile on his face in the evening on 24 September 1979 in Poirino.
+He had received the Anointing of the Sick the morning of his death as well as the Viaticum; he was lucid when the parish priest, Vincenzo Pansa, was there that morning to administer both to the ailing child.
 His funeral was celebrated in the Poirino parish church on 26 September; thirty priests and around a thousand people attended his funeral.